Burrows-Wheeler Transform — Missing Marker Corruption

 Why BWT Helps Compression

-Recovery uses the key insight: sorting the last column L gives the first column F. Since each row is a rotation, (F[i], L[i]) are consecutive characters.
+Recovery uses the key insight: sorting the last column L gives the first column F. Since each row is a rotation, (F[i], L[i]) are consecutive characters in the original string.
+The LF mapping links each occurrence of a character in L to its position in F, effectively walking backwards through the original string.

 mississippi

 bzip2 uses BWT as the first stage of a multi-step pipeline: 1.
 BWT: Rearrange for character clustering 2.
-Move-to-Front (MTF): Encode characters by their position in a recently-seen list β clusters become runs of small numbers 3.
-RLE: Compress runs of zeros (from MTF) 4.
-Huffman coding: Entropy-code the result
+Move-to-Front (MTF): Encode each character as its index in a list of recently seen characters — this turns clusters of the same character into runs of 0s.
+3. RLE: Compress runs of zeros (from MTF) using run-length encoding.
+4. Huffman coding: Entropy-code the result with multiple Huffman tables.

 This pipeline achieves better compression than gzip (DEFLATE) on typical text at the cost of more memory and slower speed.